What is Hepatitis A?

-The incubation period for the hepatitis A virus is generally around 30 days (ranging from 2 to 6 weeks).
-Common symptoms include fever, loss of appetite, nausea and pain in the right upper abdomen, followed within several days by jaundice, a condition that results in yellowing of the skin and whites of eyes.
-These symptoms may range from mild to severe, with some individuals displaying none and children often asymptomatic (meaning they do not display symptoms).
-However, older people - particularly the elderly - are prone to severe illness, although rarely is hepatitis A fatal.
+The period between exposure and onset of symptoms for hepatitis A virus is generally around 28 days (ranging from 15 to 50 days) with common symptoms including: fever, loss of appetite, nausea and pain in the right upper abdomen, followed within several days by jaundice, a condition that results in yellowing of the skin and whites of eyes.
+Symptoms may range from mild to severe, with some individuals displaying none.
+Children under 6 years of age are often asymptomatic (meaning they do not display any symptoms) but they are capable of transmitting the infection to others.

 Where is it found?